-At The Caravan Club we are committed to providing our services to everyone.
+At the Caravan and Motorhome Club we are committed to providing our services to everyone.

 That means that whether you are accessing the site with a web browser, voice browser or phone, in noisy surroundings, over or under lit rooms or trying to access hands-free, you'll still be able to get the information you need.